dmptrluke/ramen/README.md

 # Ramen
 A tool to explore caves, adventure, and find riches! 💎

-Ramen is an quick, easy to use Javascript miner for [Provably Rare Gems](https://gems.alphafinance.io/#/rarity) on Fantom, otherwise known as raritygems.
+Ramen is an quick, easy to use Javascript miner for [Provably Rare Gems](https://gems.alphafinance.io/#/rarity) on Fantom (raritygems) and Ethereum (lootgems).

 ## How to use
 First, [install node.js](https://nodejs.org/en/).
 And grab all the files, of course.